PoliticsProceed with impeachment if Trump doesn’t resign, Pelosi tells House

 Trump “engaged in high crimes and Misbehaviors by intentionally provoking violence against the U.S. Government,” says a draft article of impeachment acquired by NBC News.

-The article continues to mention that the President “threatened the democratic system’s integrity, risked a coordinate branch of government, and interfered with a peaceful transition of power,” forsaking “his trust as President, to the evident injury of the people of the United States of America.”
+The article continues to mention that the President “threatened the democratic system’s integrity, risked a coordinated branch of government, and interfered with a peaceful transition of power,” forsaking “his trust as President, to the evident injury of the people of the United States of America.”

 Democrats have demanded Trump’s removal from office as they warn he could further put more lives in danger or degrade democratic institutions during his finishing days as the president.